 In the video above, she performs a medley in Portuguese, Spanish and English.

-Lady Gaga has made an overt stylistic choice to include foreign languages in her work.
+Though she’s not necessarily one of the most prolific multilingual singers, Lady Gaga has made an overt stylistic choice to include foreign languages in her work.
 “Bad Romance” features a bit of French, and she speaks Italian in “Born This Way” — not to mention Swedish in the opening scenes of the video for “Paparazzi,” and a bit of German when she was touring there.

 “For Gaga, speaking a foreign language is often an artifice,” writes Amber L. Davisson in Lady Gaga and the Remaking of Celebrity Culture.
 “One might argue that she uses it to signal her work as artistic and also that it is an appeal to her global fan base.
 Just like clothing choices and music style, the incorporation of foreign language also functions to signal who Gaga is as a celebrity.
 It communicates her desire to be understood as an international superstar.
 Speaking multiple languages places Gaga in multiple communities.”